lr0516/AC209-Spotify/Hybridize.md

 ```

-## II.
-Model Hybridization: Stacking with Logistic Regression CV
+## III.
+Model Hybridization:

-So far, we have constructed five models that we consider combining in our final hybrid model.
-They are: 1) Collaborative Filtering with filtered data, 2) meta-playlist Collaborative Filtering, 3) lyric-emotion clustering, 4) audio-genre clustering, and 5) audio feature clustering.
+So far, we have constructed three sets of models that we consider combining in our final hybrid model: collaborative filtering models, content-based models, and a baseline model recommending the most popular songs.
 Moreover, we have selected a validation set, splited into a list of 5,000 inputs and a list 5,000 outputs.
 For each input list, each model outputs 500 song recommendations, with corresponding scores used to order the recommendations.

+### 1. Stacking with Logistic Regression CV

-Therefore, we can transform the model hybridization problem to a stacking problem.
+We can transform the model hybridization problem to a stacking problem.
 Regarding each recommended song track for each input list, we have multiple score values from the different models.
 We consider this set of values to be one observation.
 Moreover, we can assign the output of this observation to be one if this song track actually exists in the true validation output corresponding to this particular input, and we assign zero otherwise.
 Since the stacking problem outputs only take up values one or zero, we use Logistic Regression to achieve stacking.
 In order not to overfit to this validation set, we apply Cross Validation when we train our Logistic Regression model.

 If we want to combine all the five models, they will generate 2,500 songs in total.
 Although there will be some overlaps, the number of unique song recommendations is still much larger than the number of true outputs, which is 100.
 This would result in an unbalanced model, which classifies more songs as not recommended than it should.
-To combat this issue, when we train our Logistic Regression CV model, we keep all the observations whose output are 1, and randomly sample observations whose output are 0, so that the resulting stacking model is balanced.
+To combat this issue, when we train our Logistic Regression CV model, we keep all the observations whose output is 1, and randomly sample observations whose output is 0, so that the resulting stacking model is balanced.